-Trapdoor claw-free functions (TCFs) are immensely valuable in cryptographic interactions between a classical client and a quantum server.
+Trapdoor claw-free functions are immensely valuable in cryptographic interactions between a classical client and a quantum server.
 Typically, a protocol has the quantum server prepare a superposition of two-bit strings of a claw and then measure it using Pauli-X or Z measurements.
-In this paper, we demonstrate a new technique that uses the entire range of qubit measurements from the XY-plane.
-We show the advantage of this approach in two applications.
-First, building on (Brakerski et al. 2018, Kalai et al. 2022), we show an optimized two-round proof of quantumness whose security can be expressed directly in terms of the hardness of the LWE (learning with errors) problem.
-Second, we construct a one-round protocol for blind remote preparation of an arbitrary state on the XY-plane up to a Pauli-Z correction.
+This talk will explain a new technique that uses the entire range of qubit measurements from the XY-plane.
+This technique substantially enhances what we are able to do cryptographically with a single claw-state.
+I will discuss two applications: proofs of quantumness and remote state preparation.

 Reference: Y. Alnawakhtha, A. Mantri, C. Miller, D. Wang, “Lattice-Based Quantum Advantage from Rotated Measurements,” arXiv:2210.10143 (2022).